Getting started

 - Drag the marker down to see what happens if the market is softer than you expected.

-- Drag it up to see how much room you have before the verdict trips into BUY territory.
+- Drag it up to see how much room you have before the verdict trips into Strong Margin territory.

 - Click the bid value to override it manually if you're modeling a different bid.